splunk/public-o11y-docs/gdi/kubernetes-events/kubernetes-events.md

    ... # Additional config
 ```

-### 2. Include the monitor in the pipeline
+### 2. Include the monitor in a pipeline

-Next, include the monitor type in a ``metrics`` pipeline by adding ``service/pipelines/metrics/receivers`` in your configuration file.
-For example:
+Next, include the monitor type in an events pipeline in your configuration file.

 ```
-service:
+services:
-   pipelines:
+  logs/events:
-     metrics:
+    receivers:
-       receivers: [smartagent/kubernetes-events]
+      - smartagent/kubernetes-events
 ```

 ### 3. Select which events to send